EXCLUSIVE-Samsung Total strikes Iran oil deal, lured by cheap fuel-sources

 international firms to find ways around difficulties.

-The deal may save STC as much as $6.7 million in costs,
+The deal may save Samsung Total as much as $6.7 million in

 "The deal can be easily understood if you look at Samsung